zhgnc/personal_project/src/math_utilities/matrix/readme.txt

 To use the matrix math library in your code #include "Matrix.hpp".
 Matrixes under the hood are stored as standard arrays.
 At construction a matrix object is initialized to all zeros by default but the user can pass an initializer list to set the matrix to specific values.
+One last general note is that the individual elements of a matrix can be set or retrieved with the () operator where the first element is an integer for the row and the second is an integer for the column.

-The individual elements of a matrix can be set or retrieved with the () operator where the first element is an integer for the row and the second is an integer for the column.
+Here is a table of the currect functionality of the templated matrix library.

 | Function Name         | Parameters                                                       | Return Type  | Description                                     | Example Usage                                 |
 |:----------------------|:-----------------------------------------------------------------|:-------------|:------------------------------------------------|:----------------------------------------------|